rickypinci/performance-models-cdp/Pipes_and_Filters/README.md

 Users can also tune input parameters of provided models to study different applications designed with the same patter.
 Please, follow these steps to study your own applications with our model:
 1. Open <tt>joint/runSim.py</tt>
-2. Edit lines 54--70 with your input parameters (see the [Joint Parameter Table](#joint-parameter-table) for detailed explanation of available parameters) and save the file.
+2. Edit lines 55--70 with your input parameters (see the [Joint Parameter Table](#joint-parameter-table) for detailed explanation of available parameters) and save the file.
 3. Open <tt>separated/runSim.py</tt>
-4. Edit lines 54--72 with your input parameters (see the [Separated Parameter Table](#separated-parameter-table) for detailed explanation of available parameters) and save the file.
+4. Edit lines 55--72 with your input parameters (see the [Separated Parameter Table](#separated-parameter-table) for detailed explanation of available parameters) and save the file.
 5. Run <tt>python3 runSim.py</tt> from the folder <tt>joint/</tt>.
 6. Run <tt>python3 separated/runSim.py</tt> from the folder <tt>separated/</tt>.
 7. Start a Jupyter notebook using <tt>jupyter notebook</tt> from the folder <tt>Pipes\_and\_Filters/</tt>.
 8. Open <tt>analysis.ipynb</tt>.
 9. Execute all cells in that file.

-Note that all input parameters (except <tt>OUTFILE</tt> and <tt>NUM\_SIM\_THREADS</tt>) are defined as lists to facilitate the execution of multiple simulation.
+Note that all input parameters (except <tt>OUTFILE</tt>) are defined as lists to facilitate the execution of multiple simulation.
 If lists are not used, the tool will stop working.
 Use a list with *length = 1* to consider a single value for a parameter; otherwise, use a list with *length = N* to study your system with *N* different values for the considered parameter.

 The tool *combines* all provided input parameters and executes as many simulations as the total number of combinations of input parameters.